 THE AFRICAN ELEPHANT - Gardeners of the Savannah

 The African Elephant is the largest land mammal and perhaps the continent's most charismatic creature.
-Few animals are as closely linked to the welfare of mankind - for elephants have the potential to greatly modify the vegetation of landscapes, destroy the crops of subsistence farmers as well as create wealth through their valuable ivory tusks.
+Few animals are as closely linked to the welfare of humankind - for elephants have the potential to substantially modify the vegetation of landscapes, destroy the crops of subsistence farmers as well as create wealth through their valuable ivory tusks.
 There is little doubt that elephants have played a vital role in the economic history of the continent.
 Today, visitors to Africa's wildlife reserves and wilderness areas are captivated by the power and grace of these magnificent animals and by their apparent sensitivity and compassion.

 WHITE RHINOCEROS - Great Grazer